 Dyskinetic cerebral palsy, also known as athetoid cerebral palsy or ADCP, is a form of the disorder marked by involuntary movement.
-It’s not as common as spastic cerebral palsy but it’s not as rare as ataxic CP.
+Though not as common as spastic cerebral palsy, it’s not as rare as ataxic or mixed CP.

 What Causes Dyskinetic Cerebral Palsy?

 Dyskinetic/Athetoid cerebral palsy is caused by damage to the brain’s basal ganglia.
-The basal ganglia is responsible for submitting messages to the body to help coordinate and control movements.
-When it’s damaged, voluntary movements are compromised, resulting in spasticity and other abnormal movements.
+The basal ganglia are responsible for submitting messages to the body to help coordinate and control movements.

 Characteristics and Symptoms of Dyskinetic Cerebral Palsy